UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 The long and narrow skull was small in proportion to the body.
 The skull's low position suggests that Stegosaurus may have been a browser of low-growing vegetation.
 Stegosaurian teeth were small, triangular, and flat; wear facets show that they did grind their food.

 Despite the animal's overall size, the braincase of Stegosaurus was small, the smallest proportionally of all dinosaur endocasts then known.
 The brain of the 5 tonnes dinosaur was about 80g only.
-According to the recent research, Stegosaurus didn't live in herds, but was probably solitary or lived in small groups.
+According to recent research, Stegosaurus didn't live in herds, but was probably solitary or lived in small groups.

 The unprecedented specimen, unearthed in Wyoming, USA in 2003.